byte-my-code/MusicCollector/README.md

 the official [Wagtail Bakery Demo](https://github.com/wagtail/bakerydemo), and watching the [Learn Wagtail](https://www.youtube.com/playlist?list=PLMQHMcNi6ocsS8Bfnuy_IDgJ4bHRRrvub) videos on Youtube.

+This is my learing project, and will most probably contain bugs/errors and may not adhere to best practices!
+I plan to add to it as I learn new parts of the Wagtail ecosystem, and therefore parts are likely to change over the course of the project.
+Most of the focus will be on the backend code rather than the frontend style.

 ## About the Basic Setup
 I wanted to make the basic layout the same (or similar) to the Wagtail demo site.
 To do this I had to do the following: